SansGuidon/bookmarks/README.md

 * [How Secure Is My Password?](https://howsecureismypassword.net/) - How long it would take a computer to crack your password?
 * [Webbkoll](https://webbkoll.dataskydd.net/en/) - How privacy-friendly is your site?
 An online tool that checks how a website is doing with regards to privacy.
 * [AnyAPI](https://any-api.com/) - Documentation and Test Consoles for Over 500 Public APIs
+* [chubin/cheat.sh](https://github.com/chubin/cheat.sh) - Cheat.sh - the only cheat sheet you need | allow to browse cheatsheets from internet using curl

 # Gaming :video_game:
 * [BoardGameGeek](https://boardgamegeek.com/) - most complete board game database that holds tons of reviews, images and videos